 Is your boat showing its age with a dull, faded, or discolored appearance?
 Don’t let brightwork take away from your boat’s natural beauty.
-At Sunrise Marine Detailing, we offer two proven approaches to brightwork polishing: a Buff and Wax service for light to moderate brightwork, and a Full Restoration with wet sanding for boats that need deeper correction.
+At Sunrise Marine Detailing, we offer two proven approaches to brightwork polishing: a Buff and Wax service for light to moderate brightwork, and a Full Restoration with sanding for boats that need deeper correction.
 Either way, we bring your gel coat back to life.

-Not every boat needs the same treatment.
+Bring Your Boat Back to LifeNot every boat needs the same treatment.
 That’s why we offer two distinct packages, so you pay for the work your boat actually needs and nothing more.

 Buff and Wax is our most popular service for boats with light to moderate brightwork or a dull gel coat.
 Using professional-grade marine compounds and polishes, we cut through the haze and restore a deep, glossy finish.
 Faster turnaround and more affordable than a full restoration, and the right fit for most boats in the Tampa Bay area.

 Full Restoration is for boats with heavy brightwork, chalky gel coat, or years of neglect.
-We wet sand to fully remove the brightwork layer, then follow with multi-stage compound, polish, and a protective wax or ceramic finish.
+We sand to fully remove the brightwork layer, then follow with multi-stage compound, polish, and a protective wax or ceramic finish.
 It’s the deepest correction we offer.

 Not sure which one your boat needs?
 Send us a few photos and we’ll tell you honestly.
 Most boats do great with a buff and wax.